SUSE-Cloud/suse-cloud-appliances/README.md

     provided [`Vagrantfile`](vagrant/Vagrantfile) to deploy a
     SUSE Cloud environment of (by default) 4 VMs via a single `vagrant up` command
-*   an [HA guide](HA-GUIDE.md) documenting how to use these resources to manually deploy a highly-available cloud from scratch
 *   resources for [automatically preparing and presenting demos](demos/) of functionality within SUSE Cloud